Capital Comedy Connection Taping, Rockville, MD. Photo Credit: Darlene Raines

 In addition to being a comedian, Tom is an actor, a sports P.A. announcer and an event emcee with several years of experience in the performing arts.

 Tom hosts his own podcast "Tom Myers vs. The Rest of the World," a comedy/panel discussion podcast featuring guests from the worlds of comedy, the arts, journalism and politics.
-From 2016-2020, Tom was a regular writer and performer on "PolitiPod," a politics-based sketch comedy podcast where he wrote and performed one-liners and contributed to various sketches.
-Previously, he was a co-host on "Walrus & Friends," an online lunchtime radio show on the Long Island-based LIBR - The Ride.
-The show enjoyed a three-month run in 2015 and was broadcast from a studio in Abingdon, Maryland.
+From 2016-2020, Tom was a regular writer and performer on "PolitiPod," a politics-based podcast where he wrote and performed one-liners and contributed to various sketches.
+Prior to that, he was a co-host on "Walrus & Friends," an online lunchtime radio show on the Long Island-based LIBR - The Ride.
+The show enjoyed a three-month run and was broadcast from a studio in Abingdon, Maryland.

-Since leaving college, Tom has performed in several states and the District of Columbia.
+Since leaving college, Tom has performed in several states and Washington, DC in addition to Canada.
 He has performed four times for the soldiers at the Walter Reed Army Hospital in Washington and even appeared on Baltimore's Comcast on Demand "Comedy Spotlight" and on Washington DC's "Capital Comedy Connection" and Local Point TV.

-Tom has made several appearances at comedy festivals, having performed at the 2007 Baltimore Comedy Fest, the 2010 LOL @ Artscape in Baltimore, Maryland, the World Series of Comedy in Las Vegas in 2011, 2012 and 2013 as well as the 2017 Pittsburgh satellite, the 2013 Cape May Comedy Festival in Cape May, New Jersey, the Charm City Comedy Fest in Baltimore, Maryland in 2014, 2016 and 2018, the Greater Northern Virginia Comedy and Film Festival in 2019 and the Gilda Radner's LaughFest in Grand Rapids, Michigan in 2016.
+Tom has made several appearances at comedy festivals, having performed at the 2007 Baltimore Comedy Fest, the 2010 LOL @ Artscape in Baltimore, Maryland, the World Series of Comedy in Las Vegas in 2011, 2012 and 2013 in addition to their 2018 festival in Florence, Indiana as well as the 2017 Pittsburgh satellite, the 2013 Cape May Comedy Festival in Cape May, New Jersey, the Charm City Comedy Fest in Baltimore, Maryland in 2014, 2016 and 2018, the Greater Northern Virginia Comedy and Film Festival in 2019 and the Gilda Radner's LaughFest in Grand Rapids, Michigan in 2016.

 Tom's second CD, "Pitchforks, Torches and Other Random Thoughts" was released on November 11, 2013.
 The CD was recorded and produced in Maryland, using more updated recording equipment than the kind used to record "WMD."
 Tom followed that release in July 2015 with "Shot From The Quip," a collection of his "Best Of" moments from the radio show "Walrus and Friends."